bebop/poly/docs/cli-hashing.md

 ## Hashing multiple file inputs and writing out to JSON file

-This is pretty much the same as [`poly convert`](http://localhost:3000/docs/cli-converting#converting-files-to-json) but also hashes the sequence and stores the hash and meta info in the resulting jsons' Sequence object.
+This is pretty much the same as `poly convert` but also hashes the sequence and stores the hash and meta info in the resulting jsons' Sequence struct.

 ```bash
 poly ha -o json *.gbk *.gb *.gff